mendix/docs/content/refguide/chart-widgets.md

 Chart widgets allow you to display data series visually on your app pages in a wide range of charts.

 [Basic Charts](#basic-charts) are included in Mendix app templates based on Atlas UI.
-They can be included in other Mendix apps by downloading them from the Mendix App Store here: https://appstore.home.mendix.com/link/app/105695/.
+They can be included in other Mendix apps by downloading them from the Mendix App Store (for more information, see [Charts](/appstore/widgets/charts)).
 Basic charts are based on version 1.47.4 of plotly.js.

 [Any Chart](#any-chart) gives much more control and allows more flexible use of the features of [plotly.js](https://plot.ly/).
 The [Any Chart](/appstore/modules/any-chart) widget can be included in your app.
 See the widget description in the App Store to see what version of plotly.js is supported.